President: Monique Copeland

 Stephen Smith, Ph.D

 An American citizen, former correspondent in Africa for Reuter and Radio France Internationale, journalist at Libération and Le Monde, Stephen Smith is a writer and a professor at Duke University in the African & African American Studies department.
 He leads the Center for French and Francophone Studies at Duke.

 A French-American citizen, retired teacher from NCSU and musician, Michèle Darrah has chaired the Alliance française for more than twenty years.

 I was born in the South of France and raised in Paris.
-I obtained a BA in Literature from University Paris X and a Business degree from INALCO Paris.
-I went on working as an International Sales Manager in the Medical Device Industry for 15 years, home based in several countries, including Italy, Germany, Israel, the Ivory Coast and the Netherlands.
+I obtained a Master's in Literature from University Paris X and a Business degree from INALCO Paris.
+I went on working as an International Sales Manager in the Medical Device Industry for 15 years, home based in Italy, Germany, Israel, the Ivory Coast and the Netherlands.
 I moved to the US in 2000 to marry my husband Michael.
-We relocated from California to Raleigh in 2017 with our teen-age son and 3 dogs.
+We relocated from California to Raleigh in 2017.

 Program Manager & French Instructor

 I am a French native speaker, born and raised in Paris.
 Thanks to my Spanish parents, I also speak Spanish natively.

 I obtained a Master degree in Finance from University Paris IX and a degree in business law from University Paris X. I began working in a French company as an international controller, and then joined the merger and Acquisition department as an expatriate in Argentina and Mexico.